vuldb/cyber_threat_intelligence/actors/k/Kaiji/README.md

 _Live data_ and more _analysis capabilities_ are available at [https://vuldb.com/?actor.kaiji](https://vuldb.com/?actor.kaiji)

+## Campaigns

+The following _campaigns_ are known and can be associated with Kaiji:

+* CVE-2025-55182

 ## Countries

 These _countries_ are directly (e.g. origin of attacks) or indirectly (e.g. access by proxy) associated with Kaiji: